Email Marketing Tools: what are they, which are the most used and everything you need to know

 - Get more intelligence about Leads: know, in addition to which materials this person downloaded, which email campaigns and automation flows participated, engaged, etc. When we think about sales, this type of information is very important to help approach potential customers.

-If your company already uses a CRM or a service to capture Leads pages, it is important to make sure that the Email Marketing software has this integration.
+If your company already uses a CRM or service to capture Leads pages, it is important to make sure that the Email Marketing software has this integration.

 Another option is to use “horizontal” Digital Marketing software, such as RD Station Marketing, which has all these tools (Email Marketing, Landing Pages and CRM) already integrated with each other and with third parties.